In perimenopause and into menopause, many women experience symptoms such as mood swings, low libido, vaginal dryness, hot flashes, and weight gain.

 It also promotes muscle growth which helps to protect your bones and keeps you independent and active as you age.

-If you’re currently in perimenopause or have already entered menopause and are looking for support, book a session with Holistic Nutritionist, Taryn Guzik to help you with nutrition tips, meal plans, supplement recommendations, and ongoing accountability and support.
+If you’re currently in perimenopause or have already entered menopause and are looking for support, book a session with Dr. Kristin Spark, ND.

 Worried about osteoporosis?